Slaitroc/RicciPaoliGrisoni/RASD.md

    If the VAT number is already in use on S&C an error will be shown indicating that the company already has an account registered on the platform.

 3. **University Sign-up**
    The Technical University of Milan is a prestigious university that wants his students to complete an internship before graduating, believing this experience will enhance their skills and knowledge.
-The university opens the SC platform and selects “University SignUp” where they provide the required information such as the university name, the university description, the university VAT number, the name of the university office that will manage the internship program and also an email address and a password that will be used as login credential.\\
+The university opens the SC platform and selects “University SignUp” where they provide the required information such as the university name, the university description, the university VAT number, the email of the university office that will manage the internship program and a password that will be used as login credential.\\
    If the VAT number has never been used on the site, the Technical University of Milan will receive an email for confirming the mail address and the registration of the account.
 Once the registration is confirmed, the account is created.
    If the VAT number is already in use, the platform will show an error indicating the university is already registered on the platform.